 FLATsite static generator converts dynamic sites to static before deployment.
 This means some WordPress dynamic features will be lost.
 On the plus, FLATsite developed static or serverless plugins to help and we’ve tested tons of tools that do not require a database.
 Here’s the full list.

 As mentioned before, WordPress multisite and FLATsite both allow users to convert and manage multiple sites from a single platform.
 However, FLATsite not only works as a static site generator but also helps to improve your sites SEO and security.

-Get started with FLATsite today for $1.00 for your first month on any plan for a limited time.
+Take your website’s SEO and security to the next level with FLATsite.
+For a limited time, you ca start for $1.00 for your first month on any plan for a limited time.